Get affordable access to birth control prescriptions online

 Young woman lying in bed, smiling towards her sun-filled window with a hand over her head

-How Dr. B treats birth control
+How Dr. B Works

 1

-Health assessment with Dr. B
+Health assessment

-Tell us about your condition with a $15 online consultation.
-No video calls necessary.
+Tell us about your condition with a $15 online consultation—no video call necessary.

 2